 The Cerebral Palsy Alliance, formerly the Spastic Centre, was founded by Neil and Audrie McLeod in Sydney in 1945.
 It was the first organisation of its type in the world for people with cerebral palsy.

-Jacob stayed at the Spastic Centre hostel and attended the school in the 1950s and 60s, and went on to work at Centre Industries, a factory established to provide work for school graduates.
+Jacob stayed at the Spastic Centre hostel and attended the school in the 1950s and 60s.
+He went on to work at Centre Industries, a factory established to provide work for school graduates.

 Jacob worked in administration at the Centre Industries' offices and was a keen contributor to the staff newsletter, the 'Centre Piece'.

 Despite the cab's lateness I arrived on time.
-Down two stairs and up in the lift — my shoelace had come undone but I forgot about this when I was talking to the receptionist — she was quite a 'dish'!
-When I met the Editor I introduced myself but when he mentioned his name I spasmed suddenly and my shoe flew of, nearly hitting him on the chin.
-Some smart remarks entered my head but I thought better of them and on went my shoe and he did up the lace, laughing good-naturedly over the incident. … I was beaten to the [job] by an earlier bird.
-I got some satisfaction by having two poems accepted for publication … The Editor commented to me that it was not the disability that mattered, but what I produced on paper.
+Down 2 stairs and up in the lift – my shoelace had come undone but I forgot about this when I was talking to the receptionist – she was quite a 'dish'!
+When I met the Editor I introduced myself but when he mentioned his name I spasmed suddenly and my shoe flew off, nearly hitting him on the chin.
+Some smart remarks entered my head but I thought better of them and on went my shoe and he did up the lace, laughing good-naturedly over the incident.
+I was beaten to the [job] by an earlier bird.
+I got some satisfaction by having 2 poems accepted for publication.
+The Editor commented to me that it was not the disability that mattered, but what I produced on paper.

 My qualifications to embark on such a course are almost nil, but the most important factor is that I feel very strongly, partly because of my own disability, about the unsatisfactory situation facing the handicapped people of today.
 A lot more has to be done by the able-bodied and the knowledgeable handicapped people in the community.
 Disabled people are human and more has to be done to introduce them in to the ‘normal’ society and I, personally, wish to be in a position to help toward their acceptance and their general betterment.